bigos/chrisbim2ree/README.md

 chrisbim2ree
 ============

-Rewriting the app using ree 1.8.7 :-(
+rewriting the app using ree